bcgov/sso-requests-e2e/README.md

 ## What is in the directories?

-The repo contains the test framework for the SSO Requests Application.
-The framework is based on [Cypress](https://www.cypress.io/).
-The framework is designed to be run in a CI/CD pipeline, but can also be run locally.
+The test framework is based on [Cypress](https://www.cypress.io/).
+It is designed to be run in a CI/CD pipeline, but can also be run locally.
-It also contains several support directories for documentaton, media and testing.
+It comes with several support directories for documentaton, media and testing.

 ### _.github/workflows_